Skylark95/spotify-notifications/README.md

 As of version __v0.4.0__ a browser action icon will also show the currently playing song with track controls when clicked.

-The browser tab for [open.spotify.com] must remain open for notifications to appear.
+The browser tab for [open.spotify.com] must remain open for notifications to appear and the browser action to function.

 ![](screenshots/notification.png)